SchulteDev/SchulteDev/_data/career.md

   standards
 - **Team leadership:** Personnel planning, recruitment, onboarding, and performance evaluation
 - **Load testing:** Prepared and executed platform stress testing

+**Key Failures and Lessons Learned:**

+- **Leadership Experience Gap:** Accepted the Head of Development role without sufficient management experience.
+Both company leadership and I incorrectly assumed technical competence would translate to effective leadership.
+Initially underestimated the human factor in management, focusing primarily on technical aspects.
+Through training and reflection, developed understanding of team dynamics and evolved toward a laissez-faire leadership style that better suited both my personality and team needs.

+- **Technology Decision: Sphinx vs. ElasticSearch:** Selected Sphinx search engine over ElasticSearch due to familiarity, despite ElasticSearch offering more advanced features that seemed exotic at the time.
+This conservative choice proved suboptimal as ElasticSearch's feature set became industry standard.
+The platform later migrated from Sphinx to ElasticSearch during my return as Backend Developer, validating that the more innovative choice would have been better long-term.

 **Technical Achievements:**